 License

-KeePassXC appears to have several advantages over PearPass, particularly in popularity, maturity and features.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Both KeePassXC and PearPass have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with Bash, Typescript.
 However, they differ in their additional technology choices: KeePassXC uses CSS, Python, Golang, C, Objective-C, C++ while PearPass leverages JavaScript, JSX.